 - It is an artifact that grows organically as you can’t predict the structure a priori.
 You should naturally find the right structure a posteriori.

 Some other tips from Product Management professionals

-Fatima-Zahra Hamil, seasoned Product Coach at Publicis Sapient, underscores two critical steps to go through to run a successful User Story Mapping session:
+Fatima-Zahra Hamil, Head of Advisory and Training at Wivoo, underscores two critical steps to go through to run a successful User Story Mapping session:

 - Refine your vision to reflect your understanding of the market, your users, and their problems.